-In short: Use an automatic software updater or manually go through the list of apps and make sure they’re all on the latest version. increase your chances of getting a smoothly running OS.
+In short: Use an automatic software updater or manually go through the list of apps and make sure they’re all on the latest version to increase your chances of getting a smoothly running OS.

 Going forward: Keeping it clean and fast

 Now that we’ve established the most important tuning and cleaning steps, here’s a piece of advice: You should to do this on a regular monthly basis.
 Sounds like a hassle, right?
 Well here are a few good habits which should reduce the upkeep you need to do to keep a healthy PC: